 Prayers like this are essential because it aligns Christian’s hearts, minds, and spirits with the heart of God – the loving Father.
 Christians have innumerable things to be thankful for.
-As Bible states in 1 Thessalonians 5:18: “In everything give thanks: for this is the will of God in Christ Jesus concerning you”.
-So say short thanksgiving prayer to our Lord everyday!
+As Bible states in 1 Thessalonians 5:18: “In everything give thanks: for this is the will of God in Christ Jesus concerning you.”
+So say a short thanksgiving prayer to our Lord every day!

-Short Thanksgiving Prayer for Everyday of the Week
+Short Thanksgiving Prayer for every day of the Week

 Prayer, like any healthy habit, needs to be developed.
 Here are seven prayers of thanksgiving – one for each day of the week.
 Please don’t feel confined to these prayers!
-These short thanksgiving prayers can be tailored for each individual’s needs.
+These short thanksgiving prayers can be tailored to each individual’s needs.

 Think about the words of a young man who wrote about the other men in his dorm.
 He said, “I am grateful for the people I don’t get along with because God can use this as a learning opportunity!”
 God uses uncomfortable things to sharpen and strengthen His children!
 (Proverbs 27:17).